Marcel Riffard: Louis de Monge

 From 1923 to 1926, Riffard was the technical director for the company run by Belgian engineer Louis de Monge at Issy-les-Moulineaux.
 He designed two fighter aircraft while with de Monge, but the company failed before they could be produced.
 He also designed a tri-engined transatlantic flying wing passenger transport that progressed to the flying model stage.

 Lioré et Olivier

 In 1926, Riffard became head of the Clichy design office of Société de Constructions Aéronautiques d'Hydravions Lioré et Olivier, a flying boat builder based in Levallois-Perret.
 He remained there until 1930.

 While there he contributed to the design of several aircraft, including the LeO.122, LeO.20, LeO H-18, LeO H-180, LeO H-24, and the LeO H-242.

 Marcel Bloch

 From 1930 to 1931, Riffard was the general manager of Société des Avions Marcel Bloch.

 While with Marcel Bloch, he completed a design that had been started by Bloch's previous designer Pineau, resulting in the Bloch MB.60.

-Bloch later changed his last name to Dassault, and his company became Avions Marcel Dassault.